tome-github/.github/.github/pull_request_template.md

 <!--commit body should be wrapped at 72 chars as long as this comment-->

-## Testing notes from the author
 <!--
-This section is for notes on how to test or comments abou the review.
+Add this section for notes on how to test or comments about the review.
 Please put any additional description about what the PR does in the commit body.
--->
+## Testing notes from the author

 ### Fix
 If this is a fix, there should be a simple test of "this doesn't work on develop, does work on the fix branch"